Marc Carrier, MD, MSc, FRCPC

 James Douketis, MD, FRCPC

-Dr. James Douketis is Director of Vascular Medicine and Staff Physician in Vascular Medicine and General Internal Medicine at St. Joseph’s Healthcare Hamilton, and Professor of Medicine at McMaster University.
+Dr. James Douketis is Staff Physician in the Department of Medicine, Divisions of Thromboembolism, Hematology and General Internal Medicine at St. Joseph’s Healthcare Hamilton, and Professor of Medicine at McMaster University.

 He received his Doctor of Medicine degree and completed his residency in Internal Medicine at the University of Toronto.
 He then completed a thrombosis fellowship at McMaster University.

-Dr. Douketis’ research interests include: perioperative antithrombotic therapy; prognosis of patients with venous thromboembolism; hormonal therapy and thrombosis; prevention of venous thrombosis in medical patients; and clinical guideline development for the prevention and treatment of obesity.
+Dr. Douketis’ research interests include perioperative antithrombotic therapy, prognosis of patients with venous thromboembolism, hormonal therapy and thrombosis, prevention of venous thrombosis in medical patients, and clinical practice guideline development.

-Dr. Douketis has been a member of Thrombosis Canada since 2003 and holds executive positions with the International Society on Thrombosis and Haemostasis (ISTH) and the North American Society on Thrombosis and Hemostasis (NASTH).
+Dr. Douketis has been a member of Thrombosis Canada since 2003 and holds executive positions with the International Society on Thrombosis and Haemostasis (ISTH) and the International Thrombosis and Cancer Initiative (ITAC).
+He is Editor-in-Chief of the Canadian Journal of General Internal Medicine, Deputy Editor of Annals of Internal Medicine ACP Journal Club, and Associate Editor of Thrombosis and Hemostasis.

 David Airdrie is an experienced leader and manager.
 David comes to Thrombosis Canada with the expertise required to grow and support the organization as it looks to the future.
 With over 25 years in the health care field, he brings experience in strategic development, knowledge translation, medical communications, community engagement and execution that will support Thrombosis Canada as it builds its capacity.
 His experience includes leading development of a broad range of medical education and communication programs in many therapeutic areas including thrombosis, developing innovative digital programs and developing strategic communications plans for many health care organizations.